The After-Life Of A Smartphone

 As well as being able to pass on working mobile phones to the less fortunate, the materials in mobile phones also mean money.

-Non-working phones are usually taken apart and the parts that can be reused or sold.
+Non-working phones are usually taken apart and the parts can be reused or sold.
 Other parts will be melted down and the liquids obtained will be reconstituted.
 You’ll understand why this is worthwhile if we tell you that a ton of mined gold ore contains a mere 18 ounces of actual gold.
-However 1 ton of circuitry melted down from old mobile phones produces 40 time more gold.
+However, 1 ton of circuitry melted down from old mobile phones produces 40 times more gold.
 You can understand why companies are happy to undertake this type of recycling.

 Not Ready to Replace